Charleston's Shelby Rogers to make WTA return at Volvo Car Open

 The 2019 Volvo Car Open will be Rogers’ ninth time competing in the tournament.

-Meanwhile, three more players confirmed this week that they will compete in the tournament, joining a competitive field that already includes several of the top 20 women’s tennis players in the world.
+Meanwhile, three more players confirmed this week that they will compete in the tournament.
+American players Danielle Collins, Sofia Kenin and Amanda Anisimova will join a competitive field that already includes several of the top women’s tennis players in the world.

-Organizers of the WTA event announced that American players Danielle Collins, Sofia Kenin and Amanda Anisimova will compete.

-This will be Collins’ first time at Volvo.
+This will be Collins’ first time at the VCO.
 The 25-year-old is coming off a semifinal appearance in last month’s Australian Open, which lifted her to No. 23 in the world rankings.

 Kenin, 20, will be playing in the Volvo Car Open for the third time.
 She’s coming off an already eventful 2019, including a doubles title and singles titles at two different WTA events.
 She is ranked No. 37 in the world.